*Update Hey there! These idiom lists are now part of the Byrdseed.TV library of resources

 Each weeknight, Monday through Thursday, students completed a task to interact with the idioms.
 Here are the ones we used:

 - Monday: Used the idioms in sentences: great for Monday night so you can check students’ understanding early.

 - Tuesday: Sketched figurative and literal examples of the idioms: don’t look a gift horse in the mouth would lead to a sketch of a guy looking at a horse’s mouth and a sketch of someone questioning a gift.

-- Researched an idiom’s origin: as explained here.
-Big share out the next morning.
+- Wednesday: Researched an idiom’s origin: as explained here.
+Big discussion the next morning.

-- We’d conclude the week by “summarizing our weeks” using all five idioms.
-The only catch: I expected the summary to be fictional.
+- Thursday: We’d conclude the week by “summarizing our weeks” using all five idioms.
+The only catch: I expected the summary to be completely made up.
 This lead to some fun read-alouds on Friday morning.

 In case you missed it, here’s a huge list of idioms, too.